 Employers who are aware of recovery in the workplace and offer support for those battling substance use disorder (SUD) will experience many powerful benefits, such as:

 We recently sat down with Eileen Lawton, a Recovery Friendly Workplace Coordinator with SOS, to share some behind-the-scenes insights.
-She discussed her experience working in the addiction recovery realm, what stands out about SOS, and inspiration from her time with the organization.
+She discussed her experience working in the addiction recovery realm, SOS highlights, and inspiration from her time with the organization.

-Read on to learn more about SOS and garner ideas for how your business can incorporate its workplace addiction recovery program.
+Read on to learn more about SOS.
+Garner ideas for how your business can incorporate one of its workplace addiction recovery programs.

 We began by asking Eileen about SOS Recovery Community Organization and all that they offer.